elifsezgin/Scientup/docs/README.md

-# LinkUp: A MeetUp Clone
+# ScientUp: A MeetUp Clone